shellpwn-in/S.H.E.L.L-CTF-2022/web/More ILLUSION/README.md

 - Best way to seperate real from fakes is to check size.
 - Searching for valid function would lead you to function name du in linux
 - There are certain arguments what would make it easier for us to find it which are --apparent-size and -ah
-- So entire finding size command becomes :-
--- du --apparent-size -ah (actually its dduu --apparent-size -ah to work beacame there is filter which removes du from input)
+- So entire finding size command becomes :- du --apparent-size -ah (actually its dduu --apparent-size -ah to work beacame there is filter which removes du from input)

-So command to get sizes is :-
+So command to get sizes of all files is :-
 - ccdd .... ; dduu --apparent-size -ah

-Now next part to observe is size
+Now next part to observe is size difference in real and decoy flag.
-Let's understand it with example with /flag=/flag/flag/flag/flag/flag.txt
+Let's understand it with one of decoy /flag=/flag/flag/flag/flag/flag.txt

-- 23k    - /flag=/flag/flag/flag/flag/flag.txt
+- 23k    - /flag=/flag/flag/flag/flag/flag.txt                 (fake flag file)
 - 4.1k   - /flag=/flag/flag/flag/flag
 - 8.1K   - /flag=/flag/flag/flag
 - 13K    - /flag=/flag/flag